mjc/ngular/CONTRIBUTING.md

 5. Use two spaces between the code and the example: `foo();  // result`
 6. All references to code words must be enclosed in backticks
 7. Prefer a single space between sentences
-8. Reference Ember.js as Ember.
+8. Reference Ngular.js as Ngular.
 9. Wrap long markdown blocks > 80 characters
 10. Don't include blank lines after `@param` definitions